-- Set and finish hair using a range of techniques to create a variety of looks
+Style and finish hair using a range of techniques to achieve a variety of looks

 Apprentices attend College one day per week, and work for their employer the rest of the time.
 The apprenticeship takes two years to complete.
-The apprentice may need to attend extra session on an additional day for Maths or English.
+The apprentice may need to attend an extra block session for Functional Skills, maths or English or both.

-Job opportunities following completion of this qualification include Junior Stylist, Stylist, Colour Technician, self-employment, or progression onto the Advanced Hairdressing Apprenticeship Level 3.
+Job opportunities following completion of this qualification include Junior Stylist, Stylist, Colour Technician, self-employment, or progression onto the Advanced and Creative Professional Hair Apprenticeship Level 3.